 “I have always loved learning and I like working with clay,” Eliza says.
 “I just wanted to take a course and learn the basics of pottery with other college students my age.”

-Eliza has Down syndrome, and had attended previous classes with the help of a personal assistant.
-Eliza’s art projects were progressing nicely (see the photos for proof!), and now all she wants to do is finish them.
+Eliza has Down syndrome and had attended previous classes with the help of a personal assistant.
+Eliza’s art projects were progressing nicely, and now all she wants to do is finish them.

 In her words: “I have never thought of myself as being disabled.
 I am not a disability.
 I am a person who loves to learn.”

 You’re totally missing the point.
 That’s what The Arc would like to say to the administration at Southern Oregon University.

 It’s not just about what she might reasonably be expected to learn.
 It’s not just about how much she “gets” out of what’s going on.
 It’s not just about academic progress.
 It’s about allowing her to participate in the college experience to the best of her ability, alongside classmates who support her.

 What Can You Do?

 - Tweet about it using the hash tag: #4eliza

 - Make a donation to The Arc so that we can help Eliza and cases like hers, directly.